draylazy/Apeer/README.md

 <h1>Self and Peer Evaluation System</h1>

-The Adviser Evaluation System is a web-based platform that helps teachers manage classes, create teams, and collect adviser evaluations more easily.
-Instead of using paper or spreadsheets, the system centralizes everything and provides organized summaries and reports.
+The Self and Peer Evaluation System is a dynamic web-based platform designed to automate the classroom feedback process.
+It eliminates the hassle of manual spreadsheets by allowing educators to easily manage classes, organize teams, and collect assessments in one centralized location.
+At the same time, it empowers students to seamlessly submit self-reflections and peer reviews.
+The system instantly transforms raw input into structured summaries and progress reports, providing a clear window into team dynamics and individual contributions.

 <h1>🛠 Tech Stack</h1>